PVKonovalov/topogrid/README.md

 # topogrid
 Package topogrid contains implementations of basic power grid algorithms based on the grid topology.
 We use three main things - node, edge and equipment.
 Each power equipment can be represented as a topological node or edge.
+The [wonderful library](https://github.com/yourbasic/graph) is used to represent the graph.

 ## List of terms and abbreviations
 * Edge: A link between two nodes.